AndersDeath/diary2/000-current.md

 # 26 October - Tuesday  - Gündoğan - 27 day of immigration

 Today I did a lot of code.
 Mostly I was working on survey engine which is quite exiting project.
+I will do a free library after this stuff.